Imagen dinámica

 • Textures or patterns that generated grays in previous versions will probably have to be eliminated.

 It’s crucial that you frequently stop to observe your work from a distance.
-This will help you evaluate if the essence of your original drawing is maintained and if it’s necessary to add or remove elements to improve readability.
+This will help you assess whether the essence of your original drawing is maintained and if it’s necessary to add or remove elements to improve readability.

 Want to master the art of simplification in pixel art?
 Discover advanced techniques here.
 You’ll learn to communicate more with less, maximizing the impact of each pixel in your 50×50 creations.